Improves orthopaedic and neurological post-op recovery times

 Canine hydrotherapist & veterinary nurse

 As a veterinary nurse working within the ARC hospital, Christina is extensively involved in the treatment of animals with orthopaedic and neuromuscular conditions.
-Christina believes that the healing process doesn’t stop after orthopaedic surgery and is passionate about the role that rehabilitation plays in recovery for an animal.
+Christina believes that the healing process doesn’t stop after orthopaedic and is passionate about the role that rehabilitation plays in recovery for an animal.
 Christina has completed a level 3 certificate in Canine Hydrotherapy through K9HS (UK).
 Outside of work, she enjoys yoga, swimming, mountain biking, skiing and loves indulging in European red wine.
 Christina has a dog (Blue) and a cat (Chas).